SESYNC-ci/ci-spring2016/Lessons/shiny.md

 Input and Output Objects
 ========================

 The user interface and the server file interact with each other through **input** and **output** objects.
-The information in the server file is the recipe for how to construct input and objects in the ui, and the user's interaction with input objects alters output objects based on the code in the server file.
+The information in the server file is the recipe for how to construct output objects to display in the ui, and the user's interaction with input objects alters output objects based on the code in the server file.
+The instructinos for creating input objects are in the ui file.
 Having your app function as you intend requires careful attention to how your input and output objects relate to each other, i.e. knowing what actions will initiate what sections of code to run at what time.

 ![](shiny_files/arrows1.png) The diagram above depicts how input and output objects are referred to within the ui and server files.
 Input objects are created and named in the ui file with functions like `selectInput()` or `radioButtons()`.
 They are used within render functions in the server file to create output objects.
 Output objects are placed in the ui with output functions like `plotOutput()` or `textOutput()`.